 If, however, you have earned more than has been disbursed to your account, you may be eligible for a post-withdrawal disbursement to your account.
 For all post-withdrawal disbursements, we will notify you of this by letter and ask that you confirm you would like to receive these funds.

 Please review the Bursar’s office policy on withdrawals and refunds in the Merrimack College Catalog to determine if you are eligible for a tuition refund based upon your date of withdrawal.
 Keep in mind, federal funds may not cover unpaid institutional charges upon withdrawal.

-In addition, federal loan recipients (both direct and Perkins) who withdraw from the college entirely are required to complete a exit counseling.
+In addition, federal loan recipients (both direct and Perkins) who withdraw from the college entirely are required to complete Exit Counseling.
 You will be notified by email by the Office of Financial Aid as to your exit counseling responsibilities, along with the steps that must be taken.